scrabbletank/farhome-rules/dmsguide.md

 A large blue orb with storm clouds swirling inside.
 While attuned to this item all Lightning spells you cast start with 1 crit (but no successes) and you may reroll 1 die for those rolls.
 Regardless of the weather, while you hold the orb it is always considered stormy weather for the purposes of spellcasting.

+#### Void Stone
+*Wondrous Item*

+A magic stone from the Astral Void.
+While holding the stone you can spend 3 AP and 2 mana to open up a rift in space that pulls in the user.
+At the start of your next turn you attempt to exit the rift in an open space within 1000 ft (200 tiles).
+Make a hard Arcana check, on success you appear within a few tiles, with each failure placing you progressively farther away.

+#### Heart of Madness
+*Wondrous Item, Requires Attunement*

+A pitch black cube, untarnished through age where not even dust settles on it.
+Each edge is exactly the same length, and the edges seems to bend light causing it to glitter.

+While attuned to the Heart of Madness you may use it to cast any damaging spell you have prepared, reducing its mana cost by 3.
+When cast this way the spells damage type changes to Death damage and it no longer inflicts any conditions or effects other than damage and it ignores critical effects.
+Instead, on crit target creatures gains Hex 1 for 1 minute.

 ## Swords of Tyr